mhaskar/Shellcode-In-Memory-Decoder/README.md

 # Shellcode-In-Memory-Decoder

-A simple C implementation to decoded your shellcode and writes it directly to memory.

-You can use the code to perform process injection
+A simple C implementation to decoded your shellcode and writes it directly to memory, You can use this code to perform process injection.

 # Usage